7oiden/mercury-shoes-sp2/README.md

 The home page must include:

 - A hero banner with an image that is uploaded to Strapi.
-You can find this in the Home single type in the provided Strapi project.
 - A list of featured products.
 On Strapi products can be marked as ‘featured’.
 When a product is marked as ‘featured’ it should be displayed on the homepage.
-You can find the products in the Products collection type.

 <h4>Products page:</h4>